theninthsky/client-side-rendering/README.md

 fetch('json/lorem-ipsum.json')
 ```

-There are numerous advantages to this approach:
+There are some advantages to this approach:

-- We generate static data so we won't bother our server or CMS for every user request.
+- We generate static data ourselves so we don't bother our server or CMS for every user request.
-- The data will be fetched a lot faster from a nearby CDN edge than from a remote server.
+- The data will be fetched faster from a nearby CDN edge than from a remote server.
-- Since this script runs on our server during build time, we can authenticate with services however we want, there is no limit to what can be sent (secret tokens for example).

 Whenever we need to update the static data we simply rebuild the app or, if we have control over our build files in production, just rerun the script.